ansible-collections/amazon.aws/docs/amazon.aws.aws_ssm_lookup.rst

 Synopsis
 --------
 - Get the value for an Amazon Simple Systems Manager parameter or a hierarchy of parameters.
 The first argument you pass the lookup can either be a parameter name or a hierarchy of parameters.
 Hierarchies start with a forward slash and end with the parameter name.
 Up to 5 layers may be specified.
-- If looking up an explicitly listed parameter by name which does not exist then the lookup will return a None value which will be interpreted by Jinja2 as an empty string.
-You can use the ```default``` filter to give a default value in this case but must set the second parameter to true (see examples below)
+- If looking up an explicitly listed parameter by name which does not exist then the lookup will generate an error.
+You can use the ```default``` filter to give a default value in this case but must set the ```on_missing``` parameter to ```skip``` or ```warn```.
+You must also set the second parameter of the ```default``` filter to ```true``` (see examples below).
 - When looking up a path for parameters under it a dictionary will be returned for each path.
-If there is no parameter under that path then the return will be successful but the dictionary will be empty.
+If there is no parameter under that path then the lookup will generate an error.
-- If the lookup fails due to lack of permissions or due to an AWS client error then the aws_ssm will generate an error, normally crashing the current ansible task.
-This is normally the right thing since ignoring a value that IAM isn't giving access to could cause bigger problems and wrong behaviour or loss of data.
-If you want to continue in this case then you will have to set up two ansible tasks, one which sets a variable and ignores failures one which uses the value of that variable with a default.
+- If the lookup fails due to lack of permissions or due to an AWS client error then the aws_ssm will generate an error.
+If you want to continue in this case then you will have to set up two ansible tasks, one which sets a variable and ignores failures and one which uses the value of that variable with a default.
 See the examples below.